Pre-trained Gaussian Processes for Bayesian Optimization: Experiments

-For multi-task BO baselines, we included scalable methods that replace the GP with a regression model that can be trained using SGD and thus scales linearly in the number of observations.
-Following the multi-task setup of~\cite{springenberg2016bayesian}, we jointly trained a 5-dimensional embedding of each task, which was then added to the input of the following two models. \begin{itemize} \item MIMO: We trained an ensemble of feedforward neural networks with shared subnetworks \citep{havasi2020training}.
+For other meta BO baselines, we included two scalable methods, MIMO and RFGP, that replace the GP with a regression model that can be trained using stochastic gradient descent and thus scales linearly in the number of observations.
+Following the multi-task setup of~\citet{springenberg2016bayesian}, we jointly trained a 5-dimensional embedding of each task, which was then added to the input of MIMO and RFGP.
+We also compared to MAF proposed by~\citet{volpp2020meta}. \begin{itemize} \item MIMO: Multi-task BO with an ensemble of feedforward neural networks with shared subnetworks~\citep{havasi2020training, kim2021scalable} as the surrogate model.
 We used 1 shared dense layer of size 10 and 2 unshared layers of size 10.
-We used tanh activation based on \cite[Figure 2]{snoek2015scalable}.
-The network has one output unit with linear activation and another with $\mathrm{softmax}(10^{-4}, 1)$ activation, corresponding respectively to the mean and standard deviation parameters of a normal distribution.
-We trained for 1000 epochs using the Adam optimizer with learning rate $10^{-4}$ and batch size 64. \item RFGP: We used the open-source implementation of approximate GP by \cite{liu2020simple}.
-We trained for 1000 epochs using the Adam optimizer with learning rate $10^{-3}$ and batch size 64. \end{itemize}
+We used tanh activation based on Figure 2 from \citet{snoek2015scalable}.
+The network has one output unit with linear activation and another with $\mathrm{softplus}(10^{-4}, 1)$ activation, corresponding respectively to the mean and standard deviation parameters of a normal distribution.
+In each BO iteration, we trained for 1000 epochs using the Adam optimizer with learning rate $10^{-4}$ and batch size 64. \item RFGP: Multi-task BO using a GP approximated by random features~\citep{snoek2015scalable, krause2011contextual}.
+We used the open-source implementation of random Fourier features by \citet{liu2020simple}.
+In each BO iteration, we trained for 1000 epochs using the Adam optimizer with learning rate $10^{-3}$ and batch size 64. \item MAF: The ``Meta Acquisition Function'' method from~\citet{volpp2020meta}.
+MAF used reinforcement learning to learn an acquisition function modeled by a neural network over a set of transfer learning tasks.
+All MAF results were generated using the code from \citet{volpp2020meta}.
+See App.~\ref{app:maf} for experimental details.
+As MAF takes significantly longer to run than HyperBO and other methods, we only include its results for \S\ref{sssec:hold-out-related} and Figure~\ref{fig:pd1_23}. \end{itemize}